 Total weight of hazardous waste

-Large amounts of waste are minerals or sand from sand drying, oversized or undersized sieve residues or dust from air-filters and cleaning of mortar facilities.
-Amounts vary widely over the years resulting in deviations which are difficult to predict and manage.
-Sika has started to find commercial applications for some materials, e.g. aggregates for roadworks, allowing to take these inert materials off the waste balance.
+Large amounts of waste are minerals or sand from sand drying, oversized or undersized sieve residues or dust from air-filters and the cleaning of mortar facilities.
+Amounts vary widely from year to year, resulting in deviations which are difficult to predict and manage.
+Sika has started to find commercial applications for some materials, e.g. aggregates for roadworks, allowing these inert materials to be taken off the waste balance.
 Furthermore, the company strives to reduce the generation of contaminated water, and to reduce the volume on the premises per low pressure distillation.

-Sika strives to increase the durability of products.
-For example, the company has established a recycling regime for used roofing membranes in the USA, and the recycled material is used in the manufacture of new membranes.
-Within their ISO 14001 management systems, the local companies are bound to find a compliant, cost-effective, and efficient method of disposal and to keep the necessary documentation for the transfer of waste to the disposal endpoint.
+Sika strives to increase the durability of its products.
+In the USA, for example, the company has long operated a successful recycling system for end-of-life roofing membranes, with the recycled material being used in the manufacture of new membranes.
+Under their ISO 14001 management systems, the local companies are obliged to find a compliant, cost-effective, and efficient method of disposal and to maintain the necessary documentation on waste transfer to the disposal endpoint.